 The (SED) Special Education Disability Committee aims to create an environment of sharing and learning that is inclusive to all; to foster building bridges between the general and special education communities, that is respectful and affirming to our families, students and staff and reflects our commitment to creating more understanding and acceptance around disabilities and Special Education.

-We meet on the first Wednesday of every month during the school year at 7pm.
-Meetings are conducted via Zoom, and a link will be provided when the meeting is scheduled.
+Meetings are TBD as we wrap up the school year, are conducted via Zoom, and a link will be provided when the meeting is scheduled.

 “Special Education: Ten Tips for Advocating for your Child,” presented by Rachel Nemhauser | Community and Family Support Program Manager from the ARC of King County